Genetically modified organisms are in our refrigerators, on our shelves and likely in our digestive system right now.

 As Roundup loses effectiveness, a herbicide called 2, 4-D made up of the less toxic half of the Agent Orange formula is being developed.
 Beyond Pesticides points to both epidemiological and lab-based evidence linking it to non-Hodgkin’s lymphoma and other cancers.

 Another eye-opening video you should watch, available on the Web, is The World According to Monsanto.
-This documentary reveals that bovine somatotropin (abbreviated bST and BST) or recombinant bovine growth hormone (rBGH), Posilac, alters the reproductive organs of dairy cows, causes GE, how chemical contamination spreads to humans and why governments endorse GMO.
+This documentary reveals that bovine somatotropin (abbreviated bST and BST) or recombinant bovine growth hormone (rBGH), Posilac, alters the reproductive organs of dairy cows and causes inflamed mammary glands.
+The movie further explains how chemical contamination spreads to humans, and why governments endorse GMO.
 [9,10]

-With so many chemicals present within the food chain, should we just give in and "suck it up," so to speak?
+With so many chemicals present within the food chain, should we just give in and “suck it up,” so to speak?
 We do have some options.
-As consumers exercise such options, those selling our food must take notice and stock what customers prefer.
+As consumers support alternative non-GMO foods, those selling our food must take notice and stock what customers prefer.

 The Great Organic Debate

 In many grocery markets, if there is an organic food section, it is often a very small aisle with comparatively overpriced and outdated produce.
 Paradoxically, the food is often outdated because of the higher price.
 So it is best to get produce directly from farmers who grow organic fruits and vegetables.
 How can we do that if we do not live in a rural area?